kirtana442/ARP_Spoofing_Detection_Prevention/README.md

 ## ⚠️ Security & Ethical Use
 This project is strictly for educational

 Never use ARP spoofing tools on networks you don’t own or have explicit permission to test.
-Misuse can lead to legal consequences.